dabrahams/Contracts/Contracts.md

 they tell you the damage from regular gas is too extensive and now the car is valued at only $2M, practically worthless.

+- best effort butler drives the car home anyway and tells you you're all set.
+Then you destroy the car.

 <!-- Deal with resource exhaustion as recoverable in the following -->

 Laura: I wonder if the "reasonable fallback" behavior can illustrate damage here, too -- like, the gas station within a 30-mile drive of the mansion didn't have ultra premium, so the butler picked the highest value available